 Mary Boyd Registered Legal Services Attorney Homeless Veterans

-Mary Boyd is a staff attorney in ICLC’s homeless veterans project.
+Mary Boyd is a Senior Staff Attorney in ICLC’s homeless veterans project.
 She formally served as an attorney with the Board of Veterans’ Appeals in Washington D.C.
 At the Board she drafted decisions for the Veterans Law Judges.
 While in law school Mary focused on public interest law; and she interned with the City of Springfield: Code Enforcement Division where she worked to help tenants stay in their homes and brought landlords to justice for unsafe housing conditions.
 Mary also interned with the Hampton Public Defenders Office, Juvenile Justice Division in Virginia, the International Human Rights Clinic of Massachusetts, and had the privilege of serving as a law clerk for the Honorable Judge Tina S. Page at the Superior Court of Hampden County in Springfield, Massachusetts.
 She graduated from Virginia Commonwealth University with her B.S. in Print Journalism and History, and earned her J.D. at Western New England College School of Law.